-3 Ten Principles
+3. Ten principles

-We have ten principles which will guide all the decisions we make about the health and wellbeing services we pay for, deliver and support as a city.
+We have ten principles which will guide all the decisions we make about the health and wellbeing services we pay for and deliver as a city.
 The application of these principles should shape the commissioning strategies of partner organisations across the city and the shape of future services.